-Trinity College students are required to take two 'writing intensive' courses ('W'-coded) in order to graduate.
-To see if a course meets this requirement, you should review the Curriculum Codes assigned to each course and look for the "W" designation.
+Trinity College students are required to take a first-year writing course, Writing 120: Academic Writing, as part of their First-Year Experience, and two writing-intensive courses, WR/W*-coded, in order to graduate.
+One of these WR/W-coded courses must be taken after the first year.
+To see if a course meets this requirement, review the Curriculum Codes assigned to each course: undergraduates entering Duke beginning in Fall 2025 should look for the WR designation; undergraduates who matriculated to Duke prior to Fall 2025 should look for the W designation.
 You can find these in DukeHub, the University Bulletin, and the course list on most departmental websites.

 The aim of the Writing in the Disciplines (WID) program is to engage undergraduates in writing as a form of critical inquiry and scholarly research.
 This means that the work you do as a writer needs to be a visible and an integral part of a writing-designated course.
 In such courses, you should expect to: